arnavsingh0/Olympics/README.md

 ## Project Summary

-This project aims to predict the outcomes of the 2024 Olympic Games using historical data from previous Olympics.
-By leveraging various machine learning models, including Decision Trees, Random Forest, Gradient Boosting, and k-Nearest Neighbors, we analyzed factors such as age, height, weight, nationality, and event to forecast which athletes are most likely to win medals.
-The models were evaluated for their accuracy in predicting medalists, providing insights into the factors that influence success in the Olympics.
+Our project aims to predict the outcomes of the 2024 Olympic Games using historical data from previous Olympics.
+By leveraging various machine learning models we learned from class, including Decision Trees, Random Forest, Gradient Boosting, and k-Nearest Neighbors, we analyzed factors such as age, height, weight, nationality, and event to forecast which athletes are most likely to win medals.
+The models were evaluated for their accuracy in predicting medalists.

 ## Data Sets Used